kamchatka-volcano/cmdlime/README.md

 cmake --install build --component gsl cmake --install build --component sfun
 ```
- You can skip the installation of `gsl` and `sfun` libraries if you already have them in your system's includes path.
+ You can skip the installation of [GSL](https://github.com/microsoft/GSL) and [sfun](https://github.com/kamchatka-volcano/sfun) libraries if you already have them in your system's includes path.

 ## Running tests
 ```